techcodedu/Prroject_1_Requirments/Finalizing and Reviewing Orders.md

-Certainly!
-Here's the revised content in proper Markdown format:

----

 # Step 5: Finalizing and Reviewing Orders

 Enhancing the user interface by adding an "Order Now" button after displaying the list of products.